 About Emergency Safety Solutions, Inc.

-Emergency Safety Solutions, Inc., creator of the H.E.L.P.TM (Hazard Enhanced Lighting Package) solution, is focused on saving lives by helping to eliminate hundreds of thousands of preventable accidents globally involving vehicles that are in an emergency, disabled or stopped on the side of the road.
+Emergency Safety Solutions, Inc., creator of the H.E.L.P.TM (Hazard Enhanced Location Protocol) solution, is focused on saving lives by helping to eliminate hundreds of thousands of preventable accidents globally involving vehicles that are in an emergency, disabled or stopped on the side of the road.

 H.E.L.P. is a regulatory-compliant intelligent safety communication system that protects occupants of disabled vehicles and good Samaritans who assist them – providing more advance warning to drivers of potential threats on or near the roadway.